-The fiber is run for a long distance to the PoE media converter located near a convenient AC or DC power source, where it does the fiber-to-copper conversion.
-At the other end of the UTP cable is the wireless access point, located up to 100 meters away from the PoE media converter.
+The picture below shows how the PoE media converter provides fiber-to-copper connections between the fiber switch and wireless access point and powers the access point simultaneously.
+As shown in the figure, the fiber is run for a long distance from the fiber switch to the PoE media converter located near a convenient AC or DC power source, where it does the fiber-to-copper conversion.
+At the other end of the UTP cable carrying data and power together is the wireless access point, located up to 100 meters away from the PoE fiber to Ethernet converter.

 There are three main applications of PoE media converters: fiber to IP cameras, fiber to wireless access points, and fiber to the desktop.
-Here we take fiber to IP cameras as an example to show the application of PoE media converter.
+Here we take fiber to IP cameras as an example to show the application of a PoE media converter.

 Step 1: Insert an SFP module into the fiber port of the PoE media converter and an SFP module into the SFP port of the switch.

 Step 2: Connect a fiber optic cable to the SFP module on the PoE media converter and the other end of the cable into the switch.

 Step 3: Connect the RJ45 ports of the PoE media converter and the IP camera using a UTP Ethernet cable.